PyLops/pylops/README.md

 ```
 Make sure no tests fail, this guarantees that the installation has been successfull.

-Again, if using Conda environment, remember to always activate the conda environment every time you open
-a new terminal by typing:
+Remember to always activate the conda environment every time you open a new terminal by typing:
 ```
 source activate lops
 ```